marceloadsj/jsxstate/README.md

 - [x] Basic components (Interpret, Value, Send, Matches)
 - [x] Tests for all components
 - [x] Documentation for all components
-- [x] Targeting machines by configurable id/machine id on components
+- [x] Targeting machines by configurable id/machineId on components
 - [x] Basic hooks (useContextMachine, useValue, useSend, useMatches)
 - [ ] Tests for all hooks
 - [x] Documentation for all hooks
-- [x] Targeting machines by configurable id/machine id on hooks
+- [x] Targeting machines by configurable id/machineId on hooks
-- [x] Everything written in Typescript
+- [x] Everything written in Typescript (appart of the example/playground)

 ---